 - 1st offense- Individual discussion with staff member and warning of follow-up consequence(s).
-Incident will be documented and referred to principal or designee.
-Parent will be contacted as appropriate.
-The next documented incident of bully behavior may result in suspension(s). - 2nd offense- Incident will be documented and referred to principal or designee.
-Mandatory parent meeting will be scheduled to address incident and behavior.
+Incident will be documented and referred to Dean of Students or designee.
+Parent(s) and or Guardian(s) will be contacted as appropriate.
+The next documented incident of bully behavior may result in suspension(s). - 2nd offense- Incident will be documented and referred to Dean of Students or designee.
+Mandatory parent meeting will be scheduled to address the incident and behavior.
 Suspension may be issued specific to severity of behavior.

-Continued offenses will include ongoing individual interventions with principal, including contact with parent.
-Bullying incidents will also be reported to law enforcement, if appropriate.
+Continued offenses will include ongoing individual interventions with the Dean of Students, including contact with parent(s) or guardian(s).
+Bullying incidents may also be reported to law enforcement, if appropriate.